homiedopie/beberlei.de/drafts/201303_doctrine_repositories.rst

         public function modifyQuery(Query $query) { /* empty ***/ }
     }

-Now we need a new And-Specification to combine this in our code:
+Now we need a new And-Specification to combine this in our code.
+This looks rather abstract and complex on the inside, but for clients of this object, the usage is simple and obvious.

 .. code-block:: php